Andy Last: Castleford Tigers (assistant, interim)

 On 29 September 2021, the Castleford Tigers announced the appointment of Last as assistant coach following the arrival of Lee Radford as head coach.

 On 6 March 2023, Last was appointed interim head coach of Castleford when Radford was relieved of his duties.
 He took charge of six fixtures while the club held talks with candidates in their selection process.
 On 19 April 2023, he was named as full-time head coach on a two-and-a-half-year deal.
 On 4 August 2023, immediately following a defeat against Huddersfield that left the Tigers at the bottom of the Super League table for the first time, Last departed Castleford.

 England (assistant)

 In April 2020, while interim head coach of Hull FC, Last joined the coaching staff for the England national team in the build up towards the 2021 Rugby League World Cup.

-In June 2024, Last was Acting Head Coach for England's mid-season game against France, as Head Coach Shaun Wane was recovering from an ankle operation.
+In June 2024, Last was acting head coach for England's mid-season game against France, as head coach Shaun Wane was recovering from an ankle operation.
 Last guided England to a 40–8 victory.

+Hull F.C. interim head coach

+In April 2026, Last became the interim head coach of Hull F.C. for a second time after John Cartwright stepped down from the role effective immediately.